 The last two scenes that resolve the Mantalini storyline, which occur in the first part of the script, were moved into Act 3 of the video.
 There are a few scenes and exchanges of dialog in the video that are not found in the script, and many more instances where the reverse is true.
 In fact, it’s tempting to suspect the script was trimmed for video, but 477 minutes (53x9) is just about the perfect running time for what's referred to as "an eight-and-a-half hour play", if you factor in an additional 35 minutes or so of intermissions.

 In 1983, CBS Home Video released "NN" on four VHS tapes, one intermissionless act per tape.
+(The cost was $300, and it was also available in Beta.)
 Probably due to tape length limits, there were changes from the broadcast version to the home video.
 Around 25 minutes were cut from the beginning of Act 4 (after the recap), and placed at the end of Act 3.
 These 25 minutes included John Browdie’s release of Smike, and so the end of the Act 4 recap was edited to remove the reenactment of Squeers’ capture of Smike.
 This change made Act 3 end at a much weaker point, dramatically speaking.

 Act 4 also saw the complete removal of the scene where the loony, cucumber-bearing "Man Next Door" visits the Nicklebys, a loss of about two and a half minutes.
 But the home video version actually included a lengthened conversation about the French language between Nicholas and Mr. Lillyvick, which added around 80 seconds to Act 2.